Researchprojects

 Status of the work package

-Various methods are used in the literature to describe and analyze systems in general and AUE systems in particular.
-In the course of a thematically broad literature research, the qualitative and quantitative methods used are continuously recorded and structured, including models used, existing databases, indicators, etc. On the basis of the literature research, the work of the "case study" work package was continuously supported methodically.
-The work carried out in 2022 was presented in an interim report.
-In exchange with the other work packages, a first draft of the presentation and discussion of methods for analyzing various concepts, terms and questions of systems theory and systemic research work was carried out in 2023, in addition to ongoing literature research for the final report.
+Various methods are used in the literature to describe and analyse systems in general and AUE systems in particular.
+In the course of a thematically broad literature research, the qualitative and quantitative methods used were continuously recorded and structured.
+On the basis of the literature research, the work of the ‘case study’ work package was continuously methodologically supported.
+The work carried out up to the end of 2022 was presented in an interim report.
+In coordination with the other work packages, various concepts (e.g. resilience) and fundamental terms of systems theory (e.g. feedback loops) were selected based on the literature in addition to ongoing literature research, and the methods used in the literature to analyse the respective research questions were described and discussed.

 Work package "Case study: Conflicts of objectives in land use"